-- Or a combination of both.
+- Combination of both.

-Some owners may use vasectomised hoblets (males) to bring their jills out of season through the act of mating.
+Some owners may use vasectomised hoblets to bring their jills out of season through the act of mating.

-- Castrating hobs can reduce aggressive behaviour and also increase play.
+- Castration involves the surgical removal of the testes of a male ferret.
+Castrating male ferrets can reduce aggressive behaviour and also increase play.

 - Surgical neutering is a permanent procedure and is often the most cost-effective method.

-Chemical contraception methods (implants or injections)
+Chemical contraception methods for ferrets - implants or injections

-- However, although mating is a natural behaviour, the act itself is often violent and very stressful for the jill.
-Repeated matings may result in damage to the jill's neck, and so this practice is not recommended.
+However, although mating is a natural behaviour, the act itself is often violent and very stressful for the jill.
+Repeated matings may result in damage to the jill's neck, so this practice is not recommended.

 Neutering can cause Hyperadrenocorticism